daniel1919-00/DominusApi/docs/docs/index.md

 After the project has been created, you can access it either by installing a web server yourself, or using the docker configuration (if prompted yes when asked by the cli) from the Dominus framework which includes `nginx` with `php8.1` and `xdebug` installed.

+Optionally set the app namespace, by default it is `App`, this namespace is also used when creating components for your application (Modules, Controllers, Services, etc.)

 [You are now ready to create your first module.](modules.md)

 # Directory Structure